leangjia/blender_docs/manual/animation/constraints/tracking/clamp_to.rst

       Clamp To panel.

 Target
-   The Target: field indicates which curve object the Clamp To constraint will track along.
+   The target :ref:`ui-data-id` indicates which curve object the Clamp To constraint will track along.
-   The Target: field must be a curve object type.
-If this :ref:`ui-data-id` field is not filled in then it will be highlighted in red indicating that this constraint does not have all the information it needs to carry out its task and will therefore be ignored on the constraint stack.
+   The target must be a curve object type.
+If this data ID is not filled in it will be highlighted in red.
+   This indicates that this constraint does not has all necessary information to function and will therefore be ignored on the constraint stack.

 Main Axis
    This button group controls which global axis (X, Y or Z) is the main direction of the path.